 Adult – R200

 Sky-Hi Ride is a 35-meter thrill ride that takes you up in a chair lift for an awe-inspiring view of Cape Town.
 We did it on the 28th floor of Hotel Sky in the middle of the city.
-Sky High Ride extends 146 meters above the city bowl and give exhilarating, gravity-defying and a breath-taking drop, reaching a free fall speed of up to 100km per hour and almost 4G’s.
+Sky High Ride extends 146 meters above the city bowl and gives an exhilarating, gravity-defying, and breathtaking drop, reaching a free fall speed of up to 100km per hour and almost 4 Gs.
 The activity can be done in groups of ten and they are open from Wednesday to Sunday.
 Without the city pass ticket, they will charge R200 per person.

-Did you know that the original Table Mountain Cable way opened for business on 4 October 1929, transporting millions of visitors to its smooth summit and one noteworthy visitor was HRM Queen Elizabeth II?
+Did you know that the original Table Mountain Cable Way opened for business on 4 October 1929, transporting millions of visitors to its smooth summit and one noteworthy visitor was HRM Queen Elizabeth II?

 3. Paragliding